shray-ya-sing/core-models-addin/README.md

-# Cori Excel Add-in
+# CoreModels Addin

-The Cori Excel Add-in is a fully client-side Excel assistant that helps analysts move faster through their Excel workflow by extracting data, explaining, question answering, and executing tasks—all directly in the browser.
+The CoreModels Addin is a fully client-side Excel assistant that helps analysts move faster through their Excel workflow by extracting data, explaining, question answering, and executing tasks—all directly in the browser.

 ## Technology Stack